-Don’t get me wrong.
-I am so grateful for the determination I showed in order to find those good, secure jobs that scarcity and fear provided the impetus for.
-I’m grateful for the fruits of those jobs: our home, our cars, the ability to visit loved ones in faraway places.
-But there has been a heavy toll paid: years of self-denial on virtually every level “for the good of the Service.”
-Abusing my body and ignoring its needs for good food, rest, and stress reduction.
-Feeling so flawed because I didn’t fit in but desperate enough to belong somewhere, even if the “somewhere” was so toxic that it killed slowly and inexorably, from the inside out.
-Self-flagellation and self-destruction resulted because I drank deeply from this poison well, so strong was my thirst.
-Years of never even knowing what my soul needed, given that the messages and enabling began at such a young age.
+We can be so grateful for the determination we showed in order to find those good, secure jobs that scarcity and fear provided the impetus for.
+We no doubt are grateful for the fruits of those jobs: our homes, our cars, the ability to visit loved ones in faraway places.
+But heavy tolls have been paid by many of us: years of self-denial on virtually every level; abusing our bodies and ignoring our bodies’ needs for good food, rest, and stress reduction.
+Feeling so flawed because we didn’t fit in but desperate enough to belong somewhere, even if the “somewhere” was so toxic that it killed slowly and inexorably, from the inside out.
+The self-flagellation and self-destruction that resulted because we drank deeply from poison wells, so strong was our thirst.
+Years of never even knowing what our souls needed, given that the messages and enabling began at such a young age.

-Fast forward to a few weeks ago, during a week’s staycation, when I fell into a minor depression.
+A few weeks ago, during a week’s staycation.
 Unconsciously, I felt fine.
-I still fed the wild birds and squirrels, enjoying their antics in the water bowls and baths.
+I fed the wild birds and squirrels, enjoying their antics in the water bowls and baths.
 Consciously, it was a very different story.
 My mind, running through the familiar litany of looking for some way — any way — forward, kept bringing me back to the same point of feeling trapped in a life that had never bloomed.

 Shortly after my time off ended, on a Friday afternoon driving home from work, my perspective changed, not with the elation of an epiphany or the drama of a seismic shift.
 It came as a deep sigh, the kind that happens when sleep arrives and the tension in a body eases, a release from the internal grinding away at something that no longer fit.